Decatur, Illinois: Geography

-According to the 2010 census, consisted of 42.22 sqmi of land and 4.69 sqmi of water, amounting to a total area of 46.91 sqmi, consisting of 90% land and 10% water.
+According to the 2010 census, the city consisted of 42.22 sqmi of land and 4.69 sqmi of water, amounting to a total area of 46.91 sqmi, consisting of 90% land and 10% water.
 Lakes include Lake Decatur, an 11 km^{2} reservoir formed in 1923 by the damming of the Sangamon River.

 The Decatur Metropolitan Statistical Area (population 109,900) includes surrounding towns of Argenta, Boody, Blue Mound, Elwin, Forsyth, Harristown, Long Creek, Macon, Maroa, Mount Zion, Niantic, Oakley, Oreana, and Warrensburg.

 Neighborhoods

 On July 19, 1999, the Department of Community Development prepared a map of the official neighborhoods of Decatur, used for planning and statistical purposes.
 Decatur has 71 official neighborhoods.

 Climate

 Decatur has a humid continental climate (Köppen Dfa).